 What Are the Benefits of Pumpkin for Dogs?

-Canned pumpkin, on the other hand, has a wide variety of health benefits for dogs.
-These include:
+Canned pumpkin has a wide variety of health benefits for dogs related to:

 Regular consumption of canned pumpkin in the diet helps keep your dog as regular as possible, which is particularly important if he’s on a schedule for potty breaks.

-Weight Loss: If your dog tends to eat a lot or is otherwise a little on the heavier side, replacing at least a portion of his everyday canned dog food with canned pumpkin is a great way to cut calories and fat, while still delivering the taste and a huge dose of nutrition.
+Replacing at least a portion of his everyday canned dog food with canned pumpkin is a great way to cut calories and fat, while still delivering a huge dose of nutrition.

-On top of that, it simply tastes great!
-And dogs love the taste of pumpkin, too.
+But most importantly, dogs love the taste of pumpkin!
 This means you can sneak some vitamins and fiber into their diet without worrying about upsetting even picky eaters.

 How Much Pumpkin is Safe for Dogs?

-Thus, a good rule of thumb to stick by is giving no more than two teaspoons of canned pumpkin each day for smaller dog breeds and younger pups, and likewise, just a few tablespoons per day in larger, adult dogs.
+Thus, a good rule of thumb to stick by is giving no more than two teaspoons of canned pumpkin per day for smaller dog breeds and younger pups, and just a few tablespoons in larger, adult dogs.

 How to Store Unused Canned Pumpkin?

-If you only need to keep the remaining portion for a few days (up to a week), simply cover it up tightly with plastic wrap and store in the refrigerator.
+If you only need to keep the remaining portion for a few days (no more than a week), simply cover it up tightly with plastic wrap and store in the refrigerator.

-In case you need to keep it for a little longer, transfer the pumpkin puree into ice cube trays until frozen, then move it to a glass container with an airtight lid and keep cold in the freezer for up to three months.
+If you need to keep it for a little longer, transfer it into ice cube trays until frozen, then move it to a glass container with an airtight lid and keep cold in the freezer for up to three months.